-The trust seeks to provide a percentage return per unit on the Maturity Date that equals any positive return in the Reference Asset relative to the Initial Reference Value (the "Equal Upside") up to a maximum return of 22.58%, exclusive of the trust's fees and expenses (the "Capped Return").
-After giving effect to the trust's fees and expenses, the Capped Return for Standard Accounts would be 17.48% or, for Fee Accounts subject to a Wrap fee, a Capped Return of 19.87%.
-If the value of the Reference Asset decreases from the Initial Reference Value, the return on the units will be negative and will equal the negative return in the value of the Reference Asset decreases from the Initial Reference Value, the return on the units will be negative and will equal the negative return in the value of the Reference Asset decreases from the Initial Reference Value, the return on the units will be negative and will equal the negative return in the value of the Reference Asset decreases from the Initial Reference Value, the return on the units will be negative and expenses. (the "Maximum Loss").
-Correspondingly, the maximum loss per unit will be as much as 5% from its Inception Value, decreased by the trust's fees and expenses.
+The trust seeks to provide a percentage return per unit on the Maturity Date that equals any positive return in the Reference Asset relative to the Initial Reference Value (the "Equal Upside") up to a maximum return of 14.02%, exclusive of the trust's fees and expenses (12.18% of the Initial Reference Value, giving effect to the trust's fees and expenses) (the "Capped Return").
+If the value of the Reference Asset decreases from the Initial Reference Value, the value of the units on the Maturity Date will be equal to the Inception Value, reflecting a maximum loss of 0% (the "Maximum Loss), decreased by the trust's fees and expenses.
 The Initial Reference Value and the Final Reference Value of the Reference Asset are the Official Closing Values, as reported on Bloomberg, of the Reference Asset on the inception date and the Options Expiration Date, respectively.
-The "Official Closing Value" is the closing price of the SPY on any scheduled trading day based upon the value displayed on the relevant Bloomberg Professional® service page (see page 6).
+The "Official Closing Value" is the closing price of the SPY on any scheduled trading day based upon the value displayed on the relevant Bloomberg Professional[®] service page (see page 6).
 The Reference Asset's performance does not directly reflect any dividends paid by the Reference Asset, except to the extent that any dividend payment affects the Official Closing Value.

-The Reference Asset for this trust is the SPDR® S&P $500^{\circ}$ ETF Trust, which is an exchange-traded fund that tracks the performance of a broad-based U.S. equity index.
+The Reference Asset for this trust is the SPDR[®] S&P 500[®] ETF Trust, which is an exchange-traded fund that tracks the performance of a broad-based U.S. equity index.
 When we use the term "value," we mean the Official Closing Value of the shares of the Reference Asset.
-References to the "trust" mean the Series 7-7, a unit investment trust that is a series of m+ funds Trust.
+References to the "trust" mean the Series 7-8, a unit investment trust that is a series of m+ funds Trust.

-The trust is scheduled to terminate in approximately 2.8 years.
+The trust is scheduled to terminate in approximately 2.1 years.